 Mr. Hecht retired as Chairman of the Board and Chief Executive Officer of PPL Corporation, a diversified utility and energy services company, on October 1, 2006.
 He was elected President and Chief Operating Officer in 1991 and Chairman and Chief Executive Officer in 1993.
 In addition to PPL Corporation, he served on the Boards of PPL Electric Utilities Corporation and PPL Energy Supply, LLC, subsidiaries of PPL Corporation.
 Mr. Hecht also served as Chairman of the Board of Directors of the Federal Reserve Bank of Philadelphia through December 31, 2009.
 He served as a director of RenaissanceRe Holdings Ltd., through August 2010.
-He also serves as a trustee emeritus of Lehigh University and as Chairman of the Board of Trustees of the Lehigh Valley Health Network.
-Mr. Hecht was appointed to the DENTSPLY Board of Directors in March 2001.
+He also serves as a trustee emeritus of Lehigh University and as a trustee of the Lehigh Valley Health Network.